Wide-Angle Seated Forward Bend

 Variations

-When you are more comfortable in this pose, then practice doing the twisted variation, called Parivrtta Upavistha Konasana and pronounced as "pah-ree-vritt-ah."
+When you are more comfortable in this pose, practice the twisted variation, called Parivrtta Upavistha Konasana and pronounced as "pah-ree-vritt-ah."
 Come into the full pose of Upavistha Konasana as described above.

 Exhale as you turn your torso to the right side and press your left palm into the ground right next to the outside of your right thigh.
 On each inhalation, lift your chest up a bit.
 On each exhalation, use the leverage from your hands to twist deeper as you gradually move your left hand down the outside of your right leg toward your right foot.